samueleratti/email-traffic-analyzer-python/README.md

      \n ↓
 \nIs the sender already known?
       ↓ yes                     ↓ no
-Use saved category        Is the domain known?
+"""Use saved category        Is the domain known?
-                             ↓ yes        ↓ no
+                            """ ↓ yes        ↓ no
-                         Assign category   Use AI (ChatGPT)
+                         '''Assign category   Use AI (ChatGPT)
-                             ↓
+                            ''' ↓
-                      Save classification result
+                      \Save classification result
 This approach minimizes AI usage, improves speed, and allows the system to learn over time.

 ## How It Works